jamorin/spring-boot-sony-tv-rest/README.md

 #### This project serves 2 purposes:

 1. Expose a REST resource for Voice commands to a Sony Android TV. `HTTP :8080/api/command command=netflix`
-2. Gateway/Proxy access to apps like NZBGet, Sonarr, and Radarr with SSO via Github OAuth and support basic authentication in one unified place.
+2. Gateway/Proxy access to apps like NZBGet, Sonarr, and Radarr with SSO via Auth0/Github OAuth and support basic authentication in one unified place.

 _Note: This should really be two separate apps but I'm lazy and its nice to deploy a single Docker image to my server for all my needs._